BleuBleu/FamiStudio/Docs/docs/song.md

 ## Tempo

-Configuring tempo in FamiStudio is definately less intuitive than in a regular DAW, so please bear with me.
+Configuring tempo in FamiStudio is definitely less intuitive than in a regular DAW, so please bear with me.
 This mainly for technical reasons (the fact that the NES runs at 50/60 FPS).

 The key thing to understand is that the piano roll simply gives you a series of, what I am going to loosely call, **notes** (**rows** if you come from FamiTracker).
 It is up to the composer to configure these notes and achieve the desired time signature.